 After any successful naval interception (whether it is Active or Reactive), the intercepting player and the intercepted player must then compare the relative speed of the intercepting naval unit, group, stack or task force, and the intercepted naval unit, stack or task force.
 If the intercepted naval unit's, stack's or task force's current speed is faster (i.e., higher) than the intercepting naval unit, search group, stack or task force, it may automatically "evade" that naval interception.
 In such a case, the intercepted player must simply announce that he is evading that naval interception (with that particular intercepted naval unit, stack or task force), thereby immediately ending the encounter.
-Any naval interception that is evaded is considered to be a successful interception nonetheless (and therefore Located for Air attack).
+Any naval interception that is evaded is considered to be a successful interception nonetheless (and therefore Located for Air attack) and preclude the intercepting TF from anymore interceptions.